-Marcus is a funny, smiley and happy 11 year old boy.
+Marcus is a funny, smiley and happy teenager.
 Like most boys his age he loves playing computer games and enjoys nothing more than playing in the park or with his beloved cat Pebbles.

->

-> In March this year he learnt the news that he will never walk again and is now reliant on a wheelchair.
+In March 2020 he was given the devastating news that he will never walk again and is now reliant on a wheelchair.
 There is currently no treatment and no cure.

->

-> For children like Marcus, every day really does count.
+For children like Marcus, every day really does count.

 At Alexander Devine, we can’t change Marcus’s diagnosis, but with your support we can help him and his family make the most of their time together and give every opportunity for Marcus to live the full life he deserves.